Suhaizan Kayat

-Suhaizan bin Kayat is a Malaysian politician who has served as the Political Secretary to the Minister of Domestic Trade and Living Costs Salahuddin Ayub since January 2023.
-He served as Speaker of the Johor State Legislative Assembly from June 2018 to January 2022.
-He is a member of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.
+Suhaizan bin Kayat (born 13 April 1973) is a Malaysian politician who has served as the Member of Parliament (MP) for Pulai since September 2023.
+He served as Political Secretary to the Minister of Domestic Trade and Costs of Living Salahuddin Ayub and Armizan Mohd Ali from January to December 2023 and Speaker of the Johor State Legislative Assembly from June 2018 to January 2022.
+He is a member, State Vice Chairman of Johor and Division Chief of Pulai of the National Trust Party (AMANAH), a component party of the Pakatan Harapan (PH) coalition.

 Education

 He received his early education at Sekolah Kebangsaan Parit Nawi, Muar and Sekolah Agama Seri Menanti, Muar (Special Degree).
 Then he continued his secondary schooling at Sekolah Menengah Seri Menanti, Muar and finally at Sekolah Agama Parit Nawi.

-After graduating from high school, he continued his studies at the university and was awarded a bachelor's degree and Master of Computer Science from Universiti Teknologi Malaysia, Skudai.
+After graduating from secondary school, he continued his tertiary education and was awarded with a bachelor's degree and Masters of Computer Science from University of Technology Malaysia (UTM), Skudai.

-He is active in the student association at Universiti Teknologi Malaysia.
+He is active in the student association at UTM.
 Among the positions he holds, include as Exco and Vice President of the UTM Student Association.